C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 • The student uses vocabulary related to coding (conditional instructions, variables) and probability (impossible, unlikely, equiprobable, very likely, certain).

-• block programming software
+• block coding program

 • dice numbered from 1 to 6